lead generation

 A CRM system is software that helps businesses manage interactions with current and potential customers.

-track their behavior,
+track their behaviour,

 and manage communication throughout the buyer’s journey.